Written By: Devin Golden

 Stage 1 Mesothelioma

-Stage 1 mesothelioma is the least-advanced stage.
-It also has the best prognosis of any stage of malignant mesothelioma since it’s easier to treat.
+Stage 1 mesothelioma is the least-advanced stage of mesothelioma and has the best prognosis of any of the four stages since the cancer is easier to treat.

 Karen Ritter, RN BSN